ucbpi/puppet-stunnel/README.markdown

     output  => '/var/log/stunnel/mysql_stunnel.log',  # The stunnel log file.

-This attribute is optional and defaults to `??`.
-(FIX: Find out and insert the default here).
+This attribute is optional and defaults to either /var/log/stunnel/$name (EL based systems) or /var/log/stunnel4/$name (Debian based systems).

 See also the `debug` attribute which specifies the level of detail in the stunnel log file.